QUICK ANSWER

 | Teardown candidates priced for highest-and-best use | Highly variable; often priced for the structure or zoning, not the land |

-In urban-core markets, "cost per acre" is almost always a calculation derived from a smaller-parcel transaction.
+In urban-core markets, "cost per acre" is usually a calculation derived from a smaller-parcel transaction.
 Buyers do not actually pay $5,000,000 for a "one-acre downtown Miami parcel" because such parcels rarely exist in a transactable form; they pay for a building site that happens to be a fraction of an acre.

 What raises price per acre